FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 });
 ```

 As we do not need the services in the providers array of the testing module.
-We can simply get it from the `TestBed` as if we provided it as our modules don't use the provider-array anymore because of the new syntax of threeshakeable providers.
+We can get it from the `TestBed` as if we provided it as our modules don't use the provider-array anymore because of the new syntax of threeshakeable providers.

 > If you would like to change the class which is being used by the unit tests you still hav to use the `providers` array with your specific `useClass`, etc. property